Magoosh will update this post as more information becomes available.

 If your exam is not suspended, you are able to bring in and wear a mask, hands should be washed upon arrival, test report forms will be received by mail, and IELTS partners are offering free support material for affected test takers.

-Most TOEFL exams have been canceled.
+Although test centers are continuing to reopen around the world, many TOEFL exams have been cancelled.
 Check both your email and your TOEFL account online for more information about your specific exam.

 This at-home test is available everywhere except Mainland China and Iran.
 Note that China and Iran have reopened some of their traditional TOEFL test centers, and that China also offers the TOEFL ITP Plus as an alternative exam.
 Find out if you’re eligible to take the at-home TOEFL.
 If you are, you can register with ETS here.